poline3939/poline3939.github.io/_pages/terms.md

   - The International Joint Conference on Artificial Intelligence (IJCAI);
   - The International Conference on Learning Representations (ICLR);
   - Transactions on Machine Learning Research (TMLR);
   - Handbook of Mathematical Models and Algorithms in Computer Vision and Imaging;
+  - The IEEE International Conference on Agents (ICA);
+  - The International Symposium On Wireless Personal Multimedia Communications (WPMC);
   - The Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD);
   - Applied and Computational Harmonic Analysis (ACHA);
   - Journal of Machine Learning Research (JMLR).